gchq/gaffer-doc/docs/reference/properties-guide/advanced.md

 ??? example "Example storing an estimate of the degree of a vertex using HllSketch"

-    Every time an edge A -> B is added to graph, we also add an Entity for A with a property of a HllSketch containing B, and an Entity for B with a property of a HllSketch containing A. The aggregator for the HllSketches merges them together so that after querying for the Entity for vertex X the HllSketch property would give us an estimate of the approximate degree.
+    Every time an Edge `A -> B` is added to graph, we also add an Entity for `A` with a property of type HllSketch containing `B`, and an Entity for `B` with a property of type HllSketch containing `A`.
+The aggregator for the HllSketches merges the new data with the pre-existing cardinality, so that after querying for the Entity the HllSketch property gives us an estimate of the degree.

     #### Elements schema
     This is our new elements schema.
-The edge has a property called 'approx_cardinality'.
+The entity type `cardinality` has a property called 'approxCardinality'.
 This will store the HllSketch object.

     ```json
     {